opengeospatial/geopackage/guidance/implementation_guide.md

 GeoPackages are self-describing and GeoPackage software should use this feature of the format to express (for GeoPackage-writing software) and determine (for clients) what content to load.

 ###### Level 0
-GeoPackage client loads and utilize one or more sets of contents (tiles or features) using hard-coded table names.
+GeoPackage client loads and utilizes one or more sets of contents (tiles or features) using hard-coded table names.

 ###### Level 1
 GeoPackage client loads and utilizes a single set of contents (tiles or features) by picking the first item in `gpkg_contents`.